 The rules of civil and criminal procedure and evidence and their respective functions.
-Topics: selected problems in pre-trial civil procedure, including choice of forum, commencement of proceedings, pleadings, exchange of information, attempts at settlement and amendments: pre-trial criminal procedure, including arrest, search and seizure, police interrogation and confessions, bail, and informations and indictments; the trial process with some procedurally oriented problems of evidence, such as the rules relating to the examination of witnesses, obtaining and disclosure of information, the burdens of proof, and presumptions; the major exclusionary and other principles of evidence, including some analysis of the philosophy of proof and probability theory, and problems associated with finality, enforcement of judgments, and appeals.
+Topics: selected problems in pre-trial civil procedure, including commencement of proceedings, pleadings, exchange of information, attempts at settlement and amendments: pre-trial criminal procedure, including arrest, warrants, search and selzure, police interrogation and confessions, bail, and informations and indictments; the trial process with some procedurally oriented problems of evidence, such as the rules relating to the examination of witnesses, obtaining and disclosure of information, the burdens of proof, and presumptions; the major exclusionary and other principles of evidence, including some analysis of the philosophy of proof and probability theory; and problems associated with finality, enforcement of judgments, and appeals.

-90.112 Legal System-Torts
+90.112 Legal System - Torts

-The principal institutions of the legal system, particularly the courts, the legislature, and the executive arms of government; their history, roles, interrelationships, operation and techniques; general constitutional principles and institutions; Bill of Rights; precedent and statutory interpretation, practice and theory; sources of Australian law, legal history, the legal profession; occupational health and safety, workers compensation; the rules and concepts of the law of torts, their origins, growth and operation in the context of the legal system as a whole; tort law protection from assault, injury and death; negligence; interests in another's life and services; false and misleading statements affecting economic interests; loss distribution; employers' liability; occupiers' liability; causation; remoteness of damage; product liability, interference with interests in land; interference with personal liberty.
-Some of these topics are dealt with in outline only
+The legal significance of the arrival of the British in Australia; the principal institutions of the legal system, particularly the courts, the legislature, and the executive arms of government; the judiciary; the legal profession; their history, roles, interrelationships operation and techniques; general constitutional principles and institutions; the notion and consequences of federalism; Bill of Rights proposals; precedent and statutory interpretation, practice and theory; sources of Australian law, including the past and present status of Aboriginal customary law; origins of the common law; classifications within the common law: jurisdiction of Australian courts; the development of compensation law, with particular reference to workers' compensation and occupational health and safety; modern statutory compensation schemes; the rules and concepts of the law of torts, their origins, growth, operation and limitations; tort law protection from assault, injury and death; negligence; interests in another's life and services; false and misleading statements affecting economic interests; loss distribution; employers' liability; occupiers' liability; causation; remoteness of damage; product liability; interference with interests in land; interference with personal liberty.
+Some of these topics are dealt with in outline only.